bytex-solutions/snamp/docs/configuration.md

 ## Configuration Model
 SNAMP configuration describes set of resource adapters, resource connectors and its attributes, notifications and operations.

-At high level, configuration model can be represented as a configurable elements tree:
+At high level, logical model of configuration can be represented as a configurable elements tree:

 * _Resource Adapters_ section may contain zero or more configured adapter instances
   * `Adapter Instance Name` - unique name of the configured resource adapter
     * `System Name`: system name of the resource adapter